php-fig/fig-standards/proposed/http-message.md

      * Any internal state such as caching of cursor position should be reset
      * when attach() is called, as the stream has changed.
      *
+     * @param string|resource $stream The underlying stream.
+String values
+     *                                SHOULD be used to create a stream
+     *                                resource.
      * @return void
-     */
-    public function attach($stream);
+     * @throws \InvalidArgumentException For invalid $stream arguments */ public function attach($stream);